stoeps13/connections-doc/source/admin/admin/t_admin_communities_include_biz_card.md

 The Communities business card displays basic community information, such as the name of the community, the image associated with the community, and the links for the widgets associated with the community.
 By including the card in your web application, you enable users to access a community directly from your application using the links in the card.

+!!! note
-**Note:** The CSS files loaded with the Communities business card do not include font style information.
+    The CSS files loaded with the Communities business card do not include font style information.
 To ensure that the business card appears fully integrated with your web application from a visual perspective, define your own font styles globally so that the styles used in your application are also applied to the business card.

 1. To add the Communities business card to your web application, complete the following steps.
 2. To use an Ajax proxy, add the following code to the web page within the `<head></head>` tags: